spookygames/gdx-spriter/README.md

 Bonus feature: character maps affect sprites *and* sounds, yay!

 ## Ok, still here and interested, what do I do now?
-In order to bring your shiny Spriter animations into your beloved GDX game, please follow these steps:
+In order to bring your shiny Spriter animations into your beloved libgdx game, please follow these steps:

 ### Before coding
 * Add a reference to gdx-spriter (download source, gradle it with jitpack, ...).